mmoralesgw/marketing_donor_registration_app/DEPLOY_FROM_GITHUB.md

 ## 🎉 You're Done!

-Your Marketing Donor Registration Form is now:
+Your Goodwill Donated Goods Form is now:
 - ✅ Deployed to Azure
 - ✅ Connected to GitHub for automatic deployments
 - ✅ Configured with all integrations